 Advanced configuration settings in distributed cluster / HPC environments

+In some cases, and depending on the specifics of your cluster/HPC environment, some further configuration might be needed.
 The following sections describe advanced configuration options.
 These are meant primarily towards administrators looking to install CONN in a cluster environment serving multiple users.
 These options cover flexible customisations of the scripts used by CONN to submit jobs, allowing administrators to adapt them to a wide variety of cluster environments and user needs.

 Using the field 'in-line additional submit options' to define optional job specifications